letter blocks that spell "Artificial Intelligence"

 What does this mean?
 Don’t just tick boxes.
 Use AI to make work better (reduce bias, speed up onboarding, support your team) but keep ethics at the core.

-We can audit your AI practices to ensure they’re not just legal, but laudable.
+We can audit your AI policies to ensure they’re not just legal, but laudable.

 The Treaty Oak AI Promise: Profit Through Peace of Mind